matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 </br><img src="./Pictures/aas33.png" width="650">
 2. Click and drag the “CustomerKey” column from the “DimCustomer” table onto the “CustomerKey” column of the “FactSales” table and release the mouse.

-    Now, a “1 to many” relationship should be formed between your tables:
+    Now, a “1 to many” relationship should be formed between the tables:
     </br><img src="./Pictures/aas34.png" width="400">

 </br>